William-Lavoie/BrokerX/documentation/phase3/arc42.md

 | **Testability** | Use of interfaces to simplify mocking of external sources and generation of coverage reports integrated into the CI pipeline |
 | **Maintainability** | Layered architecture within each service with DTOs to pass data between layers |
 |**Integrity**| Idempotency key on sensitive operations |
-|**Communication between service**| API Gateway to route traffic to the appropriate service
+|**Communication between service**| API Gateway to route traffic to the appropriate service and Kafka for saga choregraphy

 ## 5. Building Block View
-### Component Diagram (UC01)
+### Component Diagram
 ![Component diagram](images/component.png)

-Note that this represents only one service (client) for simplicity, but unless otherwise mentioned every service follows this structure inherited from the monolithic architecture.
-In fact, every service is a monolith with a hexagonal architecture.
+Note that this represents only one service (order) for simplicity, but unless otherwise mentioned every service follows this structure inherited from the monolithic architecture.
 In this architecture, the view represents an inbound adapter that directly receives requests from the user interface.

 Services implement uses cases and serve to coordinate the different systems, as well as to update the view once an operation is completed.

 Ports represent a contract with an external entity, whether it be part of the app, such as the DAO classes, or an external API, for example.
 It defines what methods and returns are expected from external entities.

 Adapters implement ports and communicate with external entities through DTOs.
-Adapters of DAO ports are responsible for communicating with the database, while generic adapters such as `DjangoClientRepository` coordinates between multiple entities, though in this case each adapter is linked to only one other.
-In general, `DjangoClientRepository` can be thought of as an intermediary between the service layer and sources of clients, in this case the MySQL database.
+Adapters of DAO ports are responsible for communicating with the database, while generic adapters such as `DjangoOrderRepository` coordinates between multiple entities.
+In general, `DjangoOrderRepository` can be thought of as an intermediary between the service layer and sources of orders, in this case the MySQL database.

-### Class Diagram (Client)
+### Class Diagram
 ![Class diagram](images/class.png)

 Other services follow the same pattern.
+Note that some utilitary classes have been avoided in orded to keep the diagram a reasonable size.

 ## 6. Runtime View
 The following diagram shows the uses cases and the actors who can trigger them.